bacongobbler/portfolio/resume.md

 # Education

 * Diploma, Computer Systems Technology - British Columbia Institute of Technology - April 2012
+    * Developed application software using programming languages such as C, C++, C#, and Java
+    * Built desktop and Internet based applications with workable user interfaces
+    * Managed the software development process with tools such as Subversion or Git
 * High School Diploma, Principal's List - Kwalikum Secondary School - June 2010

 # Awards and Points of Interest